Studebaker: Last automobiles produced

 The automobiles that came after the diversification process began, including the redesigned compact Lark (1959) and the Avanti sports car (1962), were based on old chassis and engine designs.
 The Lark, in particular, was based on existing parts to the degree that it even used the central body section of the company's 1953–58 cars, but was a clever enough design to be popular in its first year, selling over 130,000 units and delivering a $28.6 million profit to the automaker ($ in dollars).
 "S-P rose from 56,920 units in 1958 to 153,844 in 1959."

 However, Lark sales began to drop precipitously after the Big Three manufacturers introduced their own compact models in 1960, and the situation became critical once the so-called "senior compacts" debuted for 1961.
-The Lark had provided a temporary reprieve, but nothing proved enough to stop the financial bleeding.
+The Lark had provided a reprieve, but nothing proved enough to stop the financial bleeding.

 A labor strike occurred at the South Bend plant starting on January 1, 1962, and lasting 38 days.
 The strike came to an end after an agreement was reached between company president Sherwood H. Egbert and Walter P. Reuther, president of the UAW.
 Despite a sales uptick in 1962, continuing media reports that Studebaker was about to leave the auto business became a self-fulfilling prophecy as buyers shied away from the company's products for fear of being stuck with an "orphan".
-NBC reporter Chet Huntley made a television program called "Studebaker – Fight for Survival" which aired on May 18, 1962.
+NBC reporter Chet Huntley made a television program called "Studebaker – Fight for Survival", which aired on May 18, 1962.
 By 1963, all of the company's automobiles and trucks were selling poorly.